 Therefore, let that abide in you which you heard from the beginning.
 If what you heard from the beginning abides in you, you also will abide in the Son and in the Father (1 John 2:24).

-What did we hear in the beginning?
-John, who wrote the Gospel of John, the three little books of John and the book of Revelation could easily point to the first sentence of his writings: John 1:1— In the beginning was the Word, and the Word was with God, and the Word was God.
-If we follow on down John further explains in verse 14: And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.
+What did we hear from the beginning?
+John, who wrote the Gospel of John, the three little books of John, and the book of Revelation could easily point to the first sentence of his writings: John 1:1— In the beginning was the Word, and the Word was with God, and the Word was God.
+If we follow on down, John further explains in verse 14: And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.

 From our beginnings, we have heard that Jesus died for our sins.
 When we accept His sacrifice, then what we heard from the beginning abides in us.
-Then and only then, we have the Father, we have the Son and we have the Holy Spirit.
+Then and only then do we have the Father, we have the Son, and we have the Holy Spirit.
 All three make their home in our spirits.